Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

   [here](https://circabc.europa.eu/ui/group/8828dd71-a744-4914-b019-361aec02b6bb/library/25f5a77c-0974-4dab-a21d-15e5a541c0bf/details).
   See also the Clickable SDMX Interface to the information model [here](https://statswiki.unece.org/display/ClickSDMX/Clickable+SDMX+Home).
-- Talk about role of Computer Scientists in the larger ecosystem of achieving social goals (We are an important but relatively small part of the overall ecosystem!)
+- Role of Computer Scientists in the larger ecosystem of achieving FAO (and related) goals (We are an important but relatively small part of the overall ecosystem!)
   - &#x1F534; Looking for good image/description of overall FOA
     strategy/process, that shows role of data collection, data analysis